OfficeDev/msteams-samples-hello-world-nodejs/README.md

 # Using this sample locally

 This sample can be run locally using `ngrok` as described in the [official documentation](https://docs.microsoft.com/en-us/microsoftteams/platform/get-started/get-started-nodejs), but you'll need to set up some environment variables.
-There are many ways to do this, but the easiest, if you are using Visual Studio Code, is to add a [launch configuration]:
+There are many ways to do this, but the easiest, if you are using Visual Studio Code, is to add a [launch configuration](https://code.visualstudio.com/Docs/editor/debugging#_launch-configurations):

 ```json
 [...]